will-cern/xroofit-readthedocs/docs/source/workspaceBuilding.rst

 ^^^^^^^^^^^^^^
 This is a discretely-:math:`x_{c}`-dependent (discretely = binned in the observable) unparameterized function, i.e. it's just a histogram over the observable.
 ConstHisto factors are often used as the variations of a Histo factor (which is how the Histo factor becomes implicitly dependent on the observable).
 In RooFit a ``ConstHisto`` factor is represented by the ``RooHistFunc`` class.

-Histo Factors
+Varied Factors
 ^^^^^^^^^^^^^^
-A Histo factor is an implicitly-:math:`x_{c}`-dependent function parameterized on one or more parameters.
+A Varied factor is an implicitly-:math:`x_{c}`-dependent function parameterized on one or more parameters.
 It should be thought of as being built up of a set of "variations" that correspond to particular points in the "variation space", specifically the points where one of the "variation coordinates" equals +1 or -1 and the remaining "variation coordinates" are all 0.
 The +1 point is the "up variation" corresponding to the given coordinate, and the -1 point is the "down variation" for that coordinate.
 There is also the "nominal variation"  corresponding to all coordinates equalling 0.
-The variations themselves could be functions of the parameters but are normally just ConstHisto factors.
+The variations themselves could be functions of the parameters but are normally just ConstHisto factors (in which case the Varied factor is called a `Histo` factor).
 The variation coordinates are often explicitly model parameters, but could also be functions of the model parameters (i.e. the coordinates implicitly depend on the parameters).
-The Histo factor has an "interpolation code" that defines how exactly to interpolates/extrapolate from these defined points to any point in the variation space.
+The Varied factor has an "interpolation code" that defines how exactly to interpolates/extrapolate from these defined points to any point in the variation space.
 The formulae for this interpolation are:....

 .. math::